 It can take a lot of the stress and planning away if you decide to go with a tour; how to get there, the driving, travel time and learning about the sites and history.
 Fortunately, there are plenty of organised tours leaving from Athens to Delphi for a full-day excursion.

-This full-day tour includes transportation from Athens and an archaeologist guide to tour the sites of Delphi as well as stopping at the village of Arachova.
-A similar tour is also available on Viator here.
+Both this full-day tour and this full-day tour include transportation from Athens and an archaeologist tour guide to show you the sites of Delphi as well as stopping at the village of Arachova, so it’s great if you want to visit Delphi and Arachova together.

-Another option for your Athens to Delphi day trip is this full-day tour which includes entrance tickets, an expert guide while your visit the archaeological site of Delphi and time in a few charming local towns before heading back to your hotel in Athens.
-A similar tour is also available on GetYourGuide here.
+Other options for your Athens to Delphi day trip are this full-day tour and this guided day tour which include entrance tickets, an expert guide while you visit the archaeological site of Delphi and time in a few charming local towns before heading back to your hotel in Athens.

-Finally, if you want to visit both Delphi and Meteora, it is possible to take this two-day tour that visits both sites.
+Finally, if you want to visit both Delphi and Meteora, it is possible to take this two-day tour that visits both sites and is a great option for those looking for a longer tour from Athens.

 If you’re hoping to use bus transportation for your one day in Delphi, you’re in luck.
 Bus transportation from Athens to Delphi is pretty straightforward, not too long, and with pretty frequent daily routes.